 Woollahra Council has a strong commitment to design excellence.
-Design excellence may be achieved by development that meets the following criteria, as well as all other relevant objectives and controls in this chapter.
+Design excellence may be achieved by development that meets the following criteria, as well as all other relevant objectives and controls in this chapter:

 - 1. Development contributes positively to the desired future character of the relevant residential precinct described in section B1 of this DCP. - 2.
 Development respects the natural, built and cultural significance of the site and its location. - 3.
-Development conserves and protects established trees and plantings of landscape value and deep soil landscaping and, where possible, enhances plantings and deep soil landscaping. - 4.
+Development conserves and protects canopy trees and plantings of landscape value and deep soil landscaping and, where possible, enhances tree canopy, plantings and deep soil landscaping. - 4.
 Development responds to the topography. - 5.
 Development contributes positively to the streetscape. - 6.
 Development provides high levels of amenity for both the private and public domain. - 7.
-Development incorporates the principles of ecologically sustainable development, such as: - minimising energy consumption, - reducing potable water use, - using energy and water efficient appliances, - using environmentally friendly products, and - enhancing indoor environmental quality.
+Development incorporates the principles of ecologically sustainable development, such as: - minimising energy consumption, - reducing potable water use, - using energy and water efficient appliances, - using environmentally friendly products, and - enhancing indoor environmental quality. - 8.
+Development must be of a skilful design that provides high levels of public benefit including the protection of the amenity of neighbouring properties, enhancing the public domain and integrating with the scenic character of Sydney Harbour.
+Proposals must demonstrate how the design of the development is the best option for achieving these outcomes.